Forts Ferry Crossing

-The Forts Ferry Crossing (formerly Delaware City–Salem Ferry and Three Forts Ferry Crossing) is a ferry system on the Delaware River that serves Forts DuPont and Delaware in Delaware and Fort Mott in Pennsville Township, New Jersey.
-It is operated by the Delaware River and Bay Authority (DRBA).
-The ferry operates on weekends from the last weekend in April until the last weekend in September and Wednesday to Sunday between June and Labor Day.
+The Forts Ferry Crossing (formerly Delaware City–Salem Ferry and Three Forts Ferry Crossing) is a ferry system on the Delaware River that serves Fort DuPont in Delaware City, Delaware; Fort Delaware on Pea Patch Island in the middle of the Delaware River; and Fort Mott in Pennsville Township, New Jersey.
+It is operated by the Delaware River and Bay Authority (DRBA), a bi-state compact between Delaware and New Jersey.
+The ferry operates on weekends from the last weekend in April until the last weekend in September, and Wednesday to Sunday between June and Labor Day.